-There’s nothing more frustrating than when you have all these great meal prep ideas, excitedly drive to the grocery store, get all the items on your list (with full intention of getting your life together and having a great meal plan all throughout the week), only to get too lazy or busy to make them and the majority be left to spoil.
-If I had a dollar for every time that has happened to me, I would have enough money to replace all of my spoiled food!
-You don’t have to live a hectic life and make food with random ingredients in your fridge, or make several trips to the store, because you can’t keep up with a schedule.
-There is an easier and longer lasting way to store food thanks to the vacuum sealer.
-If you’re someone looking to store food and make proper meal preparations then this is the perfect article for you, as we will be going over helpful information and tips how to use a foodsaver vacuum sealer.
+There’s nothing more frustrating than when you have all these excellent meal prep ideas, excitedly drive to the grocery store, get all the items on your list (with the full intention of getting your life together and having a great meal plan throughout the week), only to get too lazy or busy to make them and the majority be left to spoil.
+If I had a dollar for every time that has happened to me, I would have enough money to replace my spoiled food!
+However, you don’t have to live a hectic life and make food with random ingredients in your fridge or make several trips to the store because you can’t keep up with a schedule.
+There is a more effortless and longer-lasting way to store food, thanks to the vacuum sealer.
+So, if you’re someone looking to keep food and make proper meal preparations, then this is the perfect article for you, as we will be going over helpful information and tips on how to use a Foodsaver vacuum sealer.

 What is a Vacuum Sealer?

-Before we go into the exciting tips for this product, it’s important we understand how a vacuum sealer works and specifically what it is.
-The basic gist of this product is a medium sized machine that sucks the air out of bags in order to tightly seal the product inside.
-Even food that easily spoils such as meat can be stored in the freezer for about six months with this product.
-Special baggies must be purchased in order for this product to work, and don’t worry, we’ll go over exactly how to use vacuum sealer bags.
+Before we go into the exciting tips for this product, we must understand how a vacuum sealer works and precisely what it is.
+The basic gist of this product is a medium-sized machine that sucks the air out of bags to seal the product inside tightly.
+Even food that quickly spoils, such as meat, can be stored in the freezer for about six months with this product.
+Of course, special baggies must be purchased for this product to work, and don’t worry; we’ll go over exactly how to use vacuum sealer bags.

 There are three main types:

 The simplest of the three and the cheapest as well.
 This sealer costs around $15-20 and works pretty well, especially if you only intend to use it every so often and don’t want to seal up anything too heavy-duty.
 However, the bags are also relatively small, so this item doesn’t work for those wanting meal prep; it’s made more for storing some meat or a bit of fruit etc.